Last Updated On October 25th, 2020

 Table Of Contents

-Using a wok to prepare stir-fry is an easy and effective way to make your favorite dish perfectly.
+Using a wok to prepare stir-fry is an easy and effective way to make your favorite Chinese wok recipes.
 The flapped shape of a wok improves the intense heat in the bottom as well as the walls.
 This improving heat radiates to the sides which allow both sides and walls to be used to cook ingredients properly with less oil.
 Stir-frying is a fast and high-heat cooking process, so you need to be careful while cooking.

 - Cut all your ingredients into a uniform and the same size so they’ll cook at the same time.